cockroachdb/docs/v21.1/set-locality.md

     INSERT INTO {table} (crdb_region, ...)
 VALUES ('us-east-1', ...);
     ~~~

 This is necessary because every row in a regional by row table must have a home region.
+Note that until you set a home region for a row in a regional by row table, it defaults to the value of the primary region.

 For more information about how this table locality works, see [Regional by row tables](multiregion-overview.html#regional-by-row-tables).